worktheclock/replit.github.io/tutorials/31-build-news-digest-app-with-nix.md

 This function retrieves the requested digest time from the user and calls `tasks.schedule_digest`.
 As `schedule_digest` will be a regular function that schedules a task rather than a task itself, we can call it directly.

-Celery supports scheduling tasks through its [Beat functionality](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html#using-custom-scheduler-classes).
+Celery supports scheduling tasks through its [beat functionality](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html#using-custom-scheduler-classes).
 This will require us to run an additional Celery process, which will be a beat rather than a worker.

 By default, Celery does not support dynamic addition and alteration of scheduled tasks, which we need in order to allow users to set and change their digest schedules arbitrarily.
-Thus, we will need a [custom scheduler](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html#using-custom-scheduler-classes) that supports this.
+So we'll need a [custom scheduler](https://docs.celeryproject.org/en/stable/userguide/periodic-tasks.html#using-custom-scheduler-classes) that supports this.

-Many custom Celery scheduler packages are [available on PyPi](https://pypi.org/search/?q=celery+beat&o=), but as of October 2021, none of these packages have been added to Nixpkgs.
+Many custom Celery scheduler packages are [available on PyPI](https://pypi.org/search/?q=celery+beat&o=), but as of October 2021, none of these packages have been added to Nixpkgs.
 Therefore, we'll need to create a custom derivation for the scheduler we choose.
 Let's do that in `replit.nix` now.
 Open the file, and add the `let ... in` block below:

 ```nix
 { pkgs }: